luissantos88/Console-ChessGame/README.md

 ## Description

-During the C# course "C# COMPLETO Programação Orientada a Objetos + Projetos" on Udemy, I developed a chess project using C#.
+During the C# course "Complete C# Object-Oriented Programming + Projects" on Udemy, I developed a chess project using C#.
 The project simulates a standard chess game and is played in the console.
 It features full game logic, move validation, and piece movement rules.
 This experience was an excellent opportunity to improve my skills in object-oriented programming and apply concepts like inheritance, polymorphism, and exception handling.
 The project helped me solidify my understanding of C# and provided a practical challenge in coding complex game rules.

 ## TechStack